Nick1994209/cloudru_containerapps_mcp/HOW_ADD_TO_IDE.md

 3. Click "Add New Server"
 4. Configure with:
    - Name: `Cloud.ru Container Apps`
-   - Command: `./cloudru-containerapps-mcp` (or full path to the binary)
+   - Command: `./cloudru-containerapps-mcp` (or just `cloudru-containerapps-mcp` if you've installed it via `go install` and added GOPATH/bin to your PATH)
-   - Working Directory: Path to this project directory
+   - Working Directory: Path to this project directory (only needed if using the local binary)

 ### Setting Environment Variables in Kilo Code